spell-music/csound-expression/tutorial/chapters/SynthTutorial.md

 rever1 :: Sig -> Sig -> (Sig, Sig)
 ~~~

-It's base on very cool csound unit `reverbsc`.
+It's base on very cool Csound unit `reverbsc`.
 It takes in feedback level (0 to 1)
 and input signal and produces the processed output.
 There are several ready to use
 shortcuts: `smallRoom`, `smallHall`, `lhaskellargeRoom`, `largHall` and `magicCave`.